dfigueroaw/discord-bot-template/README.md

 ### **🧑‍💻 Code Breakdown**

-`from interactions import CommandContext`
+- `from interactions import CommandContext`
   - Imports the `CommandContext` class, which provides information about the command invocation (e.g., user, channel) and allows the bot to send responses using methods like `ctx.send()`.

----

-`from bot_instance import bot`
+- `from bot_instance import bot`
-- Imports the bot instance defined elsewhere in your project.
+  - Imports the bot instance defined at `bot_instance.py`.
 This instance is used to register commands and interact with Discord’s API.

----

-`@bot.command(...)`
+- `@bot.command(...)`
   - Registers a new slash command with the bot.
   - `name="ping"` sets the command name to `/ping`.
-  - `description="Check the bot's latency"` helps users understand what the command does in Discord's interface.
+  - `description="Check the bot's latency"` sets the command description shown in Discord's interface.

----

-`async def ping(ctx: CommandContext):`
+- `async def ping(ctx: CommandContext):`
   - Defines the async function that runs when a user executes `/ping`.
 It takes in the command context (`ctx`), which allows the bot to access details of the interaction and reply to the user.

----

-`latency = round(bot.latency)`
+- `latency = round(bot.latency)`
   - Retrieves and rounds the bot’s current latency.
-  - `bot.latency` returns the WebSocket ping in seconds.
-  - `round(...)` converts it to a whole number, effectively showing latency in milliseconds.

----

-`await ctx.send(...)`
+- `await ctx.send(...)`
-- Sends a message back to the user with the bot’s current latency, formatted as a friendly "Pong!" response including a ping emoji and the latency in ms.
+  - Sends a message back to the user with the bot’s current latency.

 ---